About the Ride

 2020 was super fun.
 We headed west this year so next year we’ll head east.
 You may break your personal record for eating a pancake at altitude, ride 50 miles or so of the Great Divide route, and the second aid station may have the best panoramic views of Glacier National Park ever.
 Summit vistas, ridge line views and Powerball tickets.

 Each year features a different course, exploring the many diverse geographical areas surrounding Whiteish and the Flathead Valley in the north west corner of Montana, all on dirt.
 Since each year is different, there will be revised/updated Riders Packet for each version.
-Please download the (v.5 Riders Packet coming soon) for details concerning v.5 of the JCPR.
+Please download the RIDERS PACKET V5.1 for details concerning v.5 of the JCPR.

 Over the years (even before “GRAVEL” was mainstream) we’ve been riding the thousands of miles of roads and single track in North West Montana.
 From our adventures we have put together the some of the best tracks that the area has to offer.
 So why, spend your time riding the same course twice in a row, or riding the supposed “classic route(s)”, when there is a much better alternative.